The Haunted Apartment That Changed While I Slept

 Twenty-eight back.

-Once, I tried not to return.
+Once, I tried not to return the apartment’s calls.

 Final door appearing inside a haunted apartment living room